sghf/docs.opensvc.com/source/howto.getting.started.rst

 .. note::

         It is also possible for the agent to login on a peer cluster node using an unprivileged user, using the user node.conf parameter.
-In this case, the remote user needs sudo priviles to run the following commands as root: ``nodemgr``, ``svcmgr`` and ``rsync``.
+In this case, the remote user needs sudo privileges to run the following commands as root: ``nodemgr``, ``svcmgr`` and ``rsync``.

 **On demo1**::